Northeast Economic Region Workforce Insights

 Unemployment Rate Trends

-The unemployment rate was 6.7% in May 2025, down 0.0 percentage points from April.
-Compared to May last year (6.2%), the rate has increased by 0.5 percentage points.
+The unemployment rate was 6.5% in March 2026, down 0.2 percentage points from February.
+Compared to March last year (6.7%), the rate has decreased by 0.2 percentage points.

 Employment: Regional vs Local Patterns

-The weak correlation (0.26) between regional and local employment levels indicates relatively independent employment patterns.
-This suggests that local employment dynamics are largely independent from regional trends.
+The moderate correlation (0.65) between regional and local employment levels indicates some alignment in employment trends.
+This suggests that local employment partially reflects regional patterns.

 Employment Rate: Regional vs Local Patterns

-Employment rates show a weak correlation (0.26) between regional and local levels.
-This suggests distinct local employment rate patterns, suggesting that local labor market conditions operate independently.
+Employment rates show a moderate correlation (0.68) between regional and local levels.
+This shows moderate similarity in workforce engagement, suggesting that there are some shared labor market influences.

 Unemployment Rate: Regional vs Local Patterns

-Peace River B consists of the following communities: Hudson's Hope, Peace River B, Blueberry River 205, Doig River 206, Fort Ware 1, Halfway River 168, Ingenika Point, Finlay River 6, Mesilinka 7 .
+Peace River B SLA consists of the following communities: Hudson's Hope, Peace River B.

 Monthly Local Workforce Trends

-Peace River B consists of the following communities: Hudson's Hope, Peace River B, Blueberry River 205, Doig River 206, Fort Ware 1, Halfway River 168, Ingenika Point, Finlay River 6, Mesilinka 7 .
+Peace River B SLA consists of the following communities: Hudson's Hope, Peace River B.

 Scroll down to explore the data